axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise4.md

 Axelar Network is a work in progress.
 At no point in time should you transfer any real assets using Axelar.
 Only use testnet tokens that you're not afraid to lose.
 Axelar is not responsible for any assets lost, frozen, or unrecoverable in any state or condition.
 If you find a problem, please submit an issue to this repository following the template.
 :::

+## Prerequisites
+- Complete all steps from [Setup](/setup.md)
+- GO (Follow the [office docs](https://golang.org/doc/install) to install)

 ## Joining the Axelar testnet

-Follow the instructions in [Setup](/setup.md) to make sure your node is up to date and you received some test coins to your validator account.
+Follow the instructions in [Setup](/setup.md) to make sure your node is up to date, and you received some test coins to your validator account.

 ## Connect to the Cosmos Hub testnet
 ### Setup gaia cli

-1. Clone gaia

-Clone the repository from Github:
+1. On a new terminal window, clone gaia repository from Github:

 ```
 git clone https://github.com/cosmos/gaia.git
 ```
-2. Build and Install

-Run the make command to build and install gaiad
+2. Run the make command to build and install gaiad
 ```
 cd gaia
 git checkout v5.0.5